dustlang/crates.io/docs/ARCHITECTURE.md

 ## Development

-These files are mostly only relevant when running crates.io's code in development mode.
+These files are mostly only relevant when running starships.in's code in development mode.

 * `.editorconfig` - Coding style definitions supported by some IDEs // TODO: Reference extensions for common editors